 It’s worth noting that these benchmarking tests are not a definitive measure of a printer’s worth.
 More an indication of a printer’s state out of the box with no-tinkering, it’s only after a full evaluation and in-depth review that we fully judge a 3D printer.

-License: The text of "Intamsys Funmat HT 3D Printer – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2020 Intamsys Funmat HT Enhanced Review" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.